DorielRivalet/MHFZ_Overlay/FAQ.md

 The location of any previous settings are in the subfolders of `%LocalAppData%/Doriel_Rivalet`.
 Recommended to sort by date modified.

+If after updating at overlay startup your settings did not transfer over, try restarting the overlay again without saving or changing any settings.
+Alternatively, find the old settings file by going into the parent folder when clicking the settings folder option.

 ## How to check the downloaded file hashes?

 ### Graphical User Interface